geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Then shook the earth, and in a yawning void,

-" Albruno rose, in all his kingly pride :
+" Albruno rose, in all his kingly pride:

 " The rest thou know'st — the Sylphs thy lot deplore,